ulixee/platform/databox/docs/Overview/Introduction.md

 ## Usage Example

-Writing a Databox is very similar to writing a normal Hero script, except it must be contained within a callback, and you have make it the default export.
+Writing a Databox is very similar to writing a normal scraper script, except it must be contained within a callback, and you must make it the default export.

 The simplist Databox is initialized with a single `run` callback: